 If an airman has already submitted an online application earlier in the year, his/her application package would have already identified the need for transcripts, therefore, transcripts are only required as part of the AF Form 1786 package if this is the first correspondence with the Academy.

 We’ll evaluate your leadership potential through your record of participation in athletic activities, including team or individual sports and nonathletic activities, such as class offices, public speaking, Civil Air Patrol or scouting.

 Your grade transcripts from high school and from any preparatory school or college you may have attended after high school will determine your academic potential.

 We’ll also consider your performance on active duty and recommendations from supervisors.

-We consider all candidates (regular or reserve) on a competitive basis for all 170 appointments to the Academy and the Preparatory School.
+We consider all candidates (regular or reserve) on a competitive basis for all opportunities to the Academy and the Preparatory School.
 Examination results and previous performance determine selections.

 We’ll notify you of your qualification and selection status in early May.
 Airmen not accepted for direct entrance into the Academy are automatically considered for the Prep School.

 Applying to the Academy requires dedication.
 Are you ready?